 That in itself is not a significant reason for the desire to visit, but the fact that it is where the noteworthy Egyptian objects are stored is.
 Just another reason to visit and get a kick out of the connection to one of my favourite movies.

 However, as we got there, I realized something was off.
 The front of the museum was not the same as in the movie.
-For some reason it bugged me.
-After looking it up, I found out that the movie was actually shot outside the University College London.
+For some reason, it bugged me.
+After looking it up, I found out that the movie was shot outside the University College London, not the British Museum.
 The museum itself was under reconstruction at the time and the buildings are close enough in appearance that most people would not tell them apart.
 Nevertheless, I was right!
 How is that for a movie obsession?